From Concept to Contract

 The Path of an ITVS Proposal

 You’ve got a bold story that needs to be told.
 One that hasn’t been seen before, with the power to spark social change.
 ITVS can give you the funding and support you need to complete your documentary-in-progress, then air it on public television.

 Our Open Call initiative invites independent filmmakers to propose a single nonfiction program for broadcast on public media.
 The review process can take up to 20 weeks.

 Applications are evaluated for eligibility, completeness, and competitiveness on the basis of the criteria listed below:

 Mission Fit: Overall, the extent to which the project fulfills the ITVS mission and programming goals.

-Access: Has the producer demonstrated credible access/rapport with the proposed subjects and stories?
+Access: The extent the producer has demonstrated credible access/rapport with the proposed subject(s) and story.

 Strength of Storytelling: The quality of the project idea as demonstrated by a well-conceived and appropriate approach to the material, making it accessible and compelling programming.

 Stylistic Dynamism: The extent the treatment clearly describes the visuals, structure, and style (i.e. themes, characters & series structure, as well as story arcs).